Thursday December 12, 2024

 in Wisconsin

-If we really want to lift people out of poverty and reward them for their hard work, let make steps to raise the minimum wage to $10.60 per hour.
-According to The Bureau of Labor Statistics that $10.60 an hour would take us back in real dollars to the minimum wage of 1968.
+If we really want to help people in poverty and reward them for hard work, I suggest we raise the minimum wage – in phases – to $10.60.
+According to the Bureau of Labor Statistics $10.60 an hour would take us back in real dollars to the minimum wage of 1968!

 Tags: Untagged